clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

-The `ciao-controller workload_resources.csv`_ and the `ciao-controller workload_template.csv`_ have four stanzas, so yours should as well to successfully run each of the four images currently described earlier on this page (ie: Fedora, Clear, Docker Ubuntu, CNCI).
+The `ciao-controller workload_resources.csv`_ and the `ciao-controller workload_template.csv`_ have four stanzas, so yours should as well to successfully run each of the four images currently described earlier on this page (Fedora, Clear, Docker Ubuntu, CNCI).
 To run other images of your choosing you'd do similar to the above for pre-populating OS images, similarly editing these two files on your controller node.